 - salt and pepper to taste

-- Mince the onion and garlic and sautee in the extra virgin olive oil until fragrant.
+- Mince the onion and garlic and saute them in the extra virgin olive oil until fragrant.

 - Add the vegetables and cook until softened.

-- Transfer the vegetables to a blender and add the vegetable broth to help bring down the heat (You never want to blend anything that is hot unless you want soup all over your kitchen!).
-Blend until smooth and creamy - about 5 - 8 minutes, depending on your blender.
+- Transfer the vegetables to a blender and add the vegetable broth to help reduce the heat (You never want to blend anything that is hot unless you want soup all over your kitchen!).
+Blend until smooth and creamy - about 5 to 8 minutes, depending on your blender.
 If you are using an immersion blender, add the vegetable broth to the vegetables and blend in your pot.